septsea/septsea/README.md

 ~~I used to have a Zhihu account.~~

-I wrote ~~two~~ three math books, but none of them was not successful at all.
+I wrote ~~two~~ three math books, but none of them was successful at all.

+I use the following services actively.

 - Bilibili: [https://space.bilibili.com/38607620](https://space.bilibili.com/38607620)
 - GitHub: [https://github.com/septsea](https://github.com/septsea)